 16:00 – It may be that proper immune education begins at pre-conception (both maternal and paternal microbiomes matter) because these beginnings leave epigenetic imprints that can be conveyed by both sperm and egg.

 19:23 – Reactions of hookworm carriers will vary greatly (from horrible symptoms to none) due to the immense diversity of immune systems.
 Growing up with chronic parasitic infection presents very differently than first infecting as an adult.

 20:00 – Microbiome of Amerindians recently discovered to contain 150% bacterial diversity of western microbiome.
 These Amerindians are also highly parasitized and hosting helicobacter pylori so there is a robust interplay between all organisms and host.

-21:00 – Helicobacter Pylori infection imparts potential protection from allergic disease.
-Mention of Martin Blaser, preeminent researcher in Helicobacter Pylori research.
+21:00 - Helicobacter Pylori infection imparts potential protection from allergic disease.
+Mention of Martin Blaser, preeminent researcher of Helicobacter Pylori and author of "Missing Microbes."
 H Pylori infection earlier in life is potentially more beneficial than infection later in life.

 22:42 – The different strains of Helicobacter Pylori (African, European, and Native American strains) can be beneficial or harmful depending on genetic backgrounds.